Wideband Direct Satellite Uplink Enabled by Pilot-less Sparse Superposition Codes: Wideband Pilot-less ZC-QO-SSC

 In order to further improve performance we complement the wideband repetition mechanism with a stop-repetitions feedback message that informs the transmitter when a successful decoding occurred.
 Specifically, when the first transmission of a given codeword is in a non-faded slot, most likely the decoder will be able to perform successful decoding based on the first transmission alone.
 If decoding succeeds, the receiver sends back to the UE a stop-repetition feedback signal to indicate that the codeword has been successfully decoded and no further repetitions are needed.
 The UE, upon reception of that signal, stops transmission of further repetitions.

 Therefore, with stop feedback, each SSC codeword may be transmitted less than $R$ times, thus making available the corresponding REs for possible reuse by other codewords, either a new codeword carrying new data or additionnal repetitions for other past codewords.
-The former would increase throughput while the latter would reduce block error rate (BLER).
+The former would increase throughput while the latter would reduce block error rate (BLER). .

-The above stop-feedback message, although having obvious similarities with the conventional HARQ, has differences that make it more suitable for satellite transmissions.
-HARQ is based on transmission of ACK/NACK feedback signals; NACK triggers transmission of repetitions or incremental codeword redundancy.
-However, due to long round-trip time in satellite links, this results in HARQ stalling where awaiting for NACK results in long transmission times.
+The above stop-feedback message, although having obvious similarities with conventional HARQ, has differences making it more suitable for satellite transmissions.
+HARQ is based on transmissions of ACK/NACK feedback; NACK triggers transmission of repetitions or incremental codeword redundancy.
+However, the long round-trip time of satellite links causes HARQ stalling where awaiting for NACK results in long transmission times.
 Unlike conventional ACK/NACK, here the repetitions is according to a planned pattern, without awaiting reception of NACK, making transmission faster.
 At the same time, by a stop-feedback signal, the transmitter avoids sending unnecessary repetitions of a codeword that was successfully decoded, improving overall the throughput.